mesosphere/dcos-docs-site/pages/services/edge-lb/tutorials/multi-lb/index.md

     * Select the VPC that your instances are part of.
     * Select the Subnets that your instances are part of.

     You can only specify one subnet for each Availability Zone.
-You must specify a subnet from at least two Availability Zones to support high-availability load balancing.
-Because of this requirement, you must have at least two Availability Zones and two subnets to configure the Amazon application or network load balancer.
+You must specify a subnet from at least two availability zones to support high-availability load balancing.
+Because of this requirement, you must have at least two availability zones and two subnets to configure the Amazon application or network load balancer.

 1. Click **Next: Configure Security Settings** to continue.